Copying a task

 Copy from the task detail

-Go to the task detail and click Copy task… in the right menu.
+Go to the task detail and click Move, copy, … in the three-dot menu in the top section.

 How to copy a task from the detail of the task.